patricio-gutierrez/my-notes/front-end/js/javascript.md

 - To throw an error you can use `throw new Error()`.
 - You can chain multiple requests using _promises_.
 - _Axios_ = A library for making HTTP request (more easy than fetch API).

+## Async Functions

+- Syntactic sugar for promises, but works the same as promises.
+- Async functions always return promises.
+- `async` for declaring a function asyncronous.
+- `await` for waiting the response.
+- You can _catch_ errors in an async function by using `try` and `catch`.
+- You can chain multiple `await` for multiple requests.
+- You can use `Promise.all([])` to wait for all the promises to resolve.